astropy/photutils/docs/user_guide/detection.rst

 Now we will subtract the background and use an instance of :class:`~photutils.detection.DAOStarFinder` to find the stars in the image that have FWHMs of around 3 pixels and have peaks approximately 5-sigma above the background.
-Running this class on the data yields an astropy `~astropy.table.Table` containing the results of the star finder::
+Running this class on the data yields an astropy `~astropy.table.QTable` containing the results of the star finder::

     >>> from photutils.detection import DAOStarFinder